 Take some time to think about smells that make you feel good or remind you of people you love.
 Are they food related?
 Seasonal?
 Nostalgic?

 During this prolonged period of social distancing, we can find creative ways to use smell to connect.

 The Nurture Science Program’s research focuses on emotional connection as a building block of health and well-being.
-In this blog series, we’re sharing insights based on our Family Nurture Care approach, which uses seven nurturing activities to build and maintain emotional connection.
+In this blog series, we’re sharing insights based on our Family Nurture Care approach, which uses seven connecting activities to build and maintain emotional connection.
 Today, we’ll focus on smell.